kamiarkordari/Kidnapped-Vehicle/README.md

 In this project you will implement a 2 dimensional particle filter in C++.
 Your particle filter will be given a map and some initial localization information (analogous to what a GPS would provide).
 At each time step your filter will also get observation and control data.

+## Background
+One of the important modules in a self driving vehicle is the localization module.
+Localization is estimating the location of the vehicle with high accuracy (3-10 cm) in reference to a global map.

+One way to localize a vehicle is by using data from Global Positioning System (GPS).
+But GPS doesn't provide high accuracy data.
+In the best case the accuracy of GPS is 1-3 m.
+In cases where GPS signal is weak, the accuracy drops to 50-100 m.

+To achieve an accuracy of 3-10 cm, sensor information from liadar, radar, or INU is used and fused together using a Particle Filter.

+## Localization Algorithm
+Localization in case of self driving vehicle makes use of GPS, range sensors, landmark information and a global map based on the following algorithm given below:

+1. A global map of different areas is constructed, in which the self driving vehicle is to be deployed.
+This map contains information about different location of 'landmarks'.
+Landmarks are nothing but major features present in the locality, which are not subject to change for a longer period of time.
+Examples can be buildings, signal posts, intersections, etc. These landmarks are used in later steps to predict the relative location of car.
+These maps are updated often so as to add new features and refresh the locations of existing features.

+2. Once a map is constructed, GPS sensor installed inside the vehicle is used to predict the locality in which it is present.
+On basis of this locality, only a portion of global map is selected to avoid a large number of real time calculations as the algorithms must run in real time.
+As stated earlier, GPS sensor provides noisy measurement and hence cannot be used alone for localization.

+3. LIDAR and/or RADAR sensor installed on the vehicle then measure the distance between it and the landmarks around it.
+This helps in further pinning down location of the vehicle as it is now relative to landmarks in the global map constructed earlier.
+However, LIDAR and RADAR information is also not accurate and prone to noise.
+Hence, a sophisticated technique like Particle Filter is used.

+4. Particle Filter is used to combine the information gained from all above steps and predict the location of car with high accuracy of 3-10 cm.

+The whole algorithm repeats at run time when the car is moving and new location of car is predicted.

 ## Running the Code
 This project involves the Term 2 Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases)